ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-7-comparing-objects.rst

         }
     }

 The code above will print ``Bye`` since s3 has been assigned to a copy of the value in s2 which is an object reference to the String object that has the characters "Bye" in it.
 In addition, ``s2 == s3`` will be true since the two variables refer to the same object.
 Also, ``s2.equals(s3)`` will also be true; again since the two variables refer to the same object, of course the characters will be the same.

+The following `video <https://www.youtube.com/watch?v=hhYBVgmC-vw>`_ shows how == and equals works with String objects in memory using the code above.

+.. youtube:: hhYBVgmC-vw
+    :width: 700
+    :height: 400
+    :align: center

+Here's another representation of memory where s2 and s3 refer to the same object in memory.

 .. figure:: Figures/stringRefExamplev2.png
     :width: 250px